-The winning team of the Girls series will be named European Girls Champions and will receive the EBL Cup which they are entitled to retain until the next event, at the beginning of which it must be returned to the EBL, care of the NBO of the winners.
+The winning team of the Under 26 Girls series will be named European Under 26 Girls Champions and will receive the EBL Cup which they are entitled to retain until the next event, at the beginning of which it must be returned to the EBL, care of the NBO of the winners.
+The members of the first 3 teams will be awarded with the EBL medals.